MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 To run the connectivity validator, follow these steps.

-1. Open PowerShell locally on the workstation, staging server, or Azure Stack HCI server.
+1. Open PowerShell locally on the workstation, staging server, or Azure Stack HCI cluster node.

 1. Run a connectivity validation by entering the following cmdlet: